HELLO

 Life is hectic.
 You've got a job, a family, commitments to keep.
 Maybe you have all three.
 So how do you make sure your furry little friends are happy and healthy?

 With Vet Valet, your mobile veterinary, there is no special trip to an office.
 You can call us or request an appointment on line and we'll come to YOUR home.
-We are currently only serving the MetroWest Boston area.
+We are NOW SERVING MetroWest the Greater Boston area.
 If you need help finding a local veterinarian, let us know and we'll see if we can help with a referral.

 If your pet requires additional services, surgery or specialized care, our partner practice, AdaVet is an animal hospital available to you located in Wayland Town Center.